CGUC/skybunk-mobile/TERMS_AND_CONDITIONS.md

 *BY DOWNLOADING AND USING THE APPLICATION, YOU ARE AGREEING TO THE FOLLOWING:*

-* I understand that I should not post any personal information other than my full name, and that I should use a completely original password.
+* I understand that I am posting any personal information at my own risk
+* I understand that I should use a completely original password
 * I understand that using a fake name can result in account deletion and restricted or terminated access to the Application
-* I agree to all of the Terms and Conditions outlined in the Agreement.
+* I agree to all of the Terms and Conditions outlined in the Agreement

 **1. Definitions**
 In this Agreement, unless the context clearly indicates otherwise, the following words and expressions shall have the meaning ascribed: